muoncore/photon/.github/contributing.md

 When opening an issue:

 * include the full **backtrace** with your error
-* include your Sidekiq initializer
-* list versions you are using: Ruby, Rails, Sidekiq, OS, etc.
+* list versions you are using: Muon, Photon, AMQP, Java, Node ....

 It's always better to include more info rather than less.